roblillack/vim-bufferlist/README.md

 Buffers that are visible (in any window) are marked with `*`, ones that are modified are marked with `+`.

+You can adjust the displaying of unnamed buffers.
+If you set `g:BufferListShowUnnamed = 1` then unnamed buffers will be shown on the list any time.
+However, if you set this value to `2` (default), unnamed buffers will be displayed only if they are modified or just visible on the screen.

+Of course you can hide unnamed buffers permanently by `g:BufferListShowUnnamed = 0`.

 To delete a buffer from the list (i.e. close the file) press `d`.

 To delete all hidden buffers (the ones not visible in any tab) press `D` (uppercase).